siobhon-egan/thesisdownMU/README.md

 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 It can be downloaded for Windows at http://http://miktex.org/download and for Mac at http://tug.org/mactex/mactex-download.html.
 Follow the instructions to install the necessary packages after downloading the (somewhat large) installer files.
 You may need to install a few extra LaTeX packages on your first attempt to knit as well.

+To view an example output of the PDF document see [here](https://github.com/siobhon-egan/thesisdownMU/blob/master/_book/thesis.pdf)

 ### Using thesisdowndmu from Siobhon Egan's GitHub

 1) Install the latest RStudio and rmarkdown.